 - Success in school

-To enroll: An intake session must be scheduled for all new participants to determine placement in Group 1 or Group 2.
-Placement is determined by the group leader based on individual needs.
+To enroll: An intake session must be scheduled for all new participants to determine if the group will be beneficial.
 Intakes are 30 minutes and $50 each.
-Contact email@example.com to schedule.
+Contact firstname.lastname@example.org to schedule.

 Cost: $300 per fall or spring session / $150 for summer session + $75 nonrefundable enrollment fee due prior to program start to secure enrollment.
 Reduced price for UTD students.